MAXIMIZE RESULTS … MINIMIZE INJURY

-KNOW How Yoga REALLY WORKS in the Human Bodymind and How To Create Unique Strategies Customized for Each, Individual Student & Client
+KNOW How Yoga and Yoga Therapy REALLY WORK in the Human Bodymind and How To Create Unique Strategies Customized for Each, Individual Student & Client and Yoga Injury Prevention

-HELLO! … The Pages of this website give You a Great Overview, with quite a lot of detailed, useful ideas & techniques, of exactly how David Scott Lynn’s Methods of Let-Go Yoga, as well as the Basics of Physical/Mental Yoga and Yoga Therapeutics, can help YOU in your Practice and/or Teaching. …
+HELLO! … The Pages of this website give You a Great Overview, with quite a lot of detailed, useful ideas & techniques, on Yoga Basics and how David Scott Lynn’s Methods of Let-Go Yoga, as well as the inner workings of the FUNdamentals of Physical/Mental Yoga, Yoga Therapy, and Yoga Injury Prevention. …

 PLEASE NOTE: Personal Trainers, Fitness Coaches, Physical or Occupational Therapists and others might well prefer the term Conscious Stretching rather than Yoga.
 Yet the physical/mental principles are the same.
 (We use NO Eastern Mysticism here.) …